atom-smasher/randoms-in-bash/README.md

 # randoms-in-bash
-Playground script for pure-bash random numbers
+## A bit of a playground for random numbers in pure bash

+Playing around with ways to get high quality and/or large random numbers, using only bash.
+This is what I've got.